awsdocs/aws-cdk-guide/doc_source/getting_started.md

 ## Prerequisites<a name="getting_started_prerequisites"></a>

-Here's what you need install to use the AWS CDK\.
+Here's what you need to install to use the AWS CDK\.

 All AWS CDK developers, even those working in Python, Java, or C\#, need [Node\.js](https://nodejs.org/en/download/) 10\.13\.0 or later\.
 All supported languages use the same back end, which runs on Node\.js\.
 We recommend a version in [active long\-term support](https://nodejs.org/en/about/releases/), which, at this writing, is the latest 14\.x release\.
 Your organization may have a different recommendation\.